Conseil en patrimoine Automobile Classique - Spécialiste Lamborghini, Ferrari, Maserati, Pagani, Aston Martin

 The CD were part of this bunch of "monster cars" designed for speed and victory, such as the Jaguar Type C and D, the Aston-Martin DBR1, the Ferrari Testa Rossa, 250 P, the Maserati 151, the Ford GT40, the Porsche 917, and many others.
 Their record-breaking Cx (air penetration coefficient) of the CD-Panhard was as low as 0,12 - never equalled since then - and combined with a 560 kg weight, enabled record lap times with only a one-litre engine.

-The cars for sale are the two legendary CD Prototypes made for the "24 Heures du Mans" 1964.
+The cars for sale are the two famous CD Prototypes made for the "24 Heures du Mans" 1964

-Only two CDs LM64 have been built by the Team of Charles Deutsch, especially for the famous endurance race.
+Only two CDs LM64 have been built by the Team of Charles Deutsch, especially for the legendary endurance race.

-The history of this LP64 chassis #64/1 for sale is well known.
+The history of chassis #64/1 is well known.
 It has remained about fifteen years in the hands of the manufacturer, before being sold to a French collector.
 It then became the property of another enthusiast and expert of the make, who decided the restoration of certain parts - without deviating from the authenticity and integrity - .
 This work was entrusted to EPAF (see picture below), created by former experts and technicians of Matra-Sports.

 The structure is a rigid and light steel beam, supporting a Panhard twin-cylinder that has been tuned for performance and reliability (distribution gear in aluminium, forged pistons, double-ignition).
 Independent suspensions are associated with inboard disc brakes suspended at the front and drums at the rear.